astroval0/astroval0/README.md

 - Gradle, npm
 - Docker, GitLab CI/CD

-## If you vibecode anything besides a throwaway tool only you’ll ever touch, please stay the fuck away from me.
+## If you vibecode anything besides a throwaway tool only you’ll ever touch, please stay away from me.